A Survey of Deep Causal Models and Their Industrial Applications: Introduction

+In Figure \ref{fig:POM}, the core of the causal framework revolves around the elimination of the direct path between a treatment variable $T$ and an exposure variable $X$, aiming to mitigate the influence of confounding factors, which called \textbf{Causal Effect Estimation}.
+Currently, two prevailing approaches are widely employed in academic discourse, \textbf{Randomized Controlled Trials(RCT)} and \textbf{Observational Data}.
+In statistics, we know that RCT are considered the gold standard \cite{RCT}, but real-world RCT data are sparse and have several serious deficiencies.
+The studies involving RCT require a large number of samples with little variation in characteristics, which is difficult to interpret and will further involve some ethical issues inevitably.
+Unlike RCT, observational data, which is collected through observation in natural environments, is easier to obtain and is more widely used in practical applications \cite{causal_observational}.

-Deep learning contributes to the development of artificial intelligence when applied to big data\cite{Deep_1,Deep_2,Deep_3,Deep_4}.
-In comparison with traditional machine learning algorithms, deep learning models are more computationally efficient, more accurate, and hold good performance in various fields.
-However, many deep learning models are black boxes with poor interpretability since they are more interested in correlations than causality as inputs and outputs\cite{interpretability_1,interpretability_2,explainable}.
-In recent years, deep learning models have been widely used for mining data for causality rather than correlation\cite{BNN,CFRNet}.
-Thus, deep causal models have become a core method for estimating treatment effects based on unbiased estimates\cite{Deep-Treat,SITE,GANITE,CEVAE}.
-At present, many works in the field of causal inference utilize deep causal models to select reasonable treatment options\cite{ACE,DKLITE,DRNet,VCNet}.
+Deep learning largely contributes to the development of artificial intelligence when applied to big data \cite{Deep_1,Deep_2,Deep_3,Deep_4}.
+In comparison with traditional machine learning, deep learning models are more computationally efficient, more accurate, and hold significant performance in various fields.
+However, many deep learning models are black boxes with poor interpretability since they are more interested in correlations than causality as inputs and outputs \cite{interpretability_1,interpretability_2,explainable}.
+In recent years, deep learning models have been widely used for mining data for causality rather than correlation \cite{BNN,CFRNet}.
+Thus, deep causal models have become a core application for the issue of causal effect estimation in observation data with partial samples \cite{Deep-Treat,SITE,GANITE,CEVAE}.
+At present, many works in the field of causal effect estimation utilize deep causal models to select reasonable treatment options \cite{ACE,DKLITE,DRNet,VCNet}.
+When encountering observational data, such as whether a patient's blood sugar will decrease after taking medication \cite{BNN}, deep learning networks might achieve better distribution balance for counterfactual representations of control and treatment groups.
+They outperform traditional algorithms like BART \cite{BART} in terms of metrics such as ITE , ATE, and PEHE which can be refer to Section \ref{sec:Examples}.